arkeldi/ACPC-DIscord-Bot/README.md

 - **Registration**:
   ;[codeforceshandle]
   Link Discord IDs with Codeforces handles
+  Bot gives a Codeforces problem link, asks user to submit a file that gives an error
+- **Complete Registration**:
+  If the user who initiated registration (discord link to Codeforces) successfully submits API check to verify user has completed registration
 - **Duel Challenges**:
   ;@[otherMember] [codeForces level 800-3500, divisible by 100] Challenge others to solve specific Codeforces problems